kids-first/kf-somatic-workflow/README.md

 supplementing with calls from Mutect2 and/or Strelka2, Lancet is able to run on the scale of hours rather than days.

-The `chr_len` file is only relevant for calling with ControlFreeC.
-ControlFreeC is unique in that its calling regions can only be limited at the chromosome level.
+The `chr_len` file is only relevant for calling with Control-FREEC.
+Control-FREEC is unique in that its calling regions can only be limited at the chromosome level.
 This file can be a cut down FAI with only the chromosomes that are in your experiment and you wish to call.